-on December [ ], 1998 at :00 m. local time.
-The purpose of the Discreet Meeting is to consider and vote upon the Discreet Resolution and to transact such further or other business as may properly come before the Discreet Meeting or any adjournment thereof, may properly come before the Discreet Meeting or any adjournment thereof, including a proposal to adjourn the Discreet Meeting, if necessary, to permit further solicitation of proxies in the event there are not sufficient votes at the time of the Discreet Meeting to approve the Discreet Resolution.
+[ ] on January [ ], 1999 at :00 .m. local time.
+The purpose of the Discreet Meeting is to consider and vote upon the Discreet Resolution and to transact such further or other business as may properly come before the Discreet Meeting or any adjournment thereof, including a proposal to adjourn the Discreet Meeting, if necessary, to permit further solicitation of proxies in the event there are not sufficient votes at the time of the Discreet Meeting to approve the Discreet Resolution.
 See "Discreet Special Meeting--Date, Time and Place of Discreet Meeting" and "--Purpose."